 Supplies and Materials

-To make your own dog poop bag wreath like the one shown, you will need a LOT of dog poop bag rolls, preferable green for a Christmassy looking wreath, but feel free to get creative.
-This isn’t a sponsored post.
+To make your own DIY dog poop bag wreath like the one shown, you will need a LOT of dog poop bag rolls.
+Preferable green for a Christmassy looking wreath, but feel free to get creative.
+And on the subject of needing lots of poop bags, this isn’t a sponsored post.
 Although poop bag people, please feel free to get in touch for a future creative collaboration.
 We us a LOT of poop bags!
-Hehehe…
+Hehehe….

-If you are making this for giving, you want to be confident in your bags, so use a brand you’re comfortable with.
+If you are making this for giving, you want to be confident in your bags.
+Use a brand you’re comfortable with using and sharing.
 Nobody likes a poopocalypse.
 Poomageddon.
 Pootastrophy.
 Trust me.
 I’ve been there.
 Poop bag quality really does matter.

 You’ll also need scissors, tape, narrow ribbon or cord to individually secure the bags, wide ribbon(s) for decorative accents, cardboard, and a sturdy ring support.
 I used a wire lampshade ring, which can be found in craft and/or hardware stores.
 I keep one in my craft stash.
 They’re great reusable supports for many round DIY projects.